adilsarfraz02/ikedo/README.md

 --------

-Ikedo.pro is licensed under the MIT License.
+ikedo.live is licensed under the MIT License.

 ## Author